-On rare occasions, we will consider accepting professional experience and accomplishment in lieu of a maximum of one semester of graduate-level credit.
-These decisions are at the discretion of program leadership and must be approved by the Dean of the Faculty & Academic Affairs.
+On rare occasions, the programs will consider accepting professional experience and accomplishment in lieu of a maximum of one semester of graduate-level credit.
+These decisions are at the discretion of program leadership and must be approved by program leadership.